 To give an sq shot you will need to pinch up a fold of loose skin.
 You can do this easily on either side of the backbone, along the rib cage.

 - Insert the needle in the skin fold.
 Make sure the needle doesn’t go through the skin to the other side or you will just push the medicine into the air.

-Lambing Troubleshooting Tips for Newborns
+Lambing Troubleshooting Tips for Newborn Lamb or Kids

 How to warm a cold baby lamb

 First, use a hairdryer, a hot water bottle, or a warm flax bag to warm the baby.
 You can tell if the baby is cold by touching the baby’s tongue with your finger.
-If a baby lamb is cold, they will be unable to suck and swallow.
-The first sign of hypoglycemia in the new born is a cold tongue.
+If a baby lamb is cold, it will be unable to suck and swallow.
+The first sign of hypoglycemia in the newborn is a cold tongue.
 If you can’t get warm colostrum in the baby lamb because it is cold, warm the baby before trying again.
 You can put the colostrum in a cup of hot water to keep it warm, while you work with the baby. (never microwave colostrum)

 Dry the baby completely with a towel.
 Rubbing the baby with the towel stimulates the Mother’s licking and will get the baby warm faster, than just putting it by a heater.

 In an emergency with a very cold baby, you can immerse, up to its neck, in a sink of warm water (101F is about right).
 Support its head and keep it in the water until the tongue is warm.
 In this case, though, you will wash its birth smell off, and its mother will not recognize it.
 You will most likely have a permanent bottle baby to take care of, so only do this as a last resort, after you have tried all other means to warm the baby.